Giorojas11/Giorojas11/README.md

 ## Objective

-My journey in IT has led me to a keen interest in cybersecurity, prompting my desire to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in IT has led me to a keen interest in cybersecurity, prompting my desire to transition into this field.
+After landing an opportunity as a SOC analyst, I aim to hone the skills I've gained on the job, and on my own time.
+My next steps include upskilling and expanding my cybersecurity knowledge.

 ## Skills